I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 AIO

-Test command (this transfers 16GB between /dev/zero
+Test command (this transfers 16GB between /dev/zero and /dev/null in chunks

 of 64KB with 32 scheduled I/O operations at minimum at once - I’ve fined tuned